Developmental Activities For Infants You Should Be Doing Everyday

 Do you know that healthy babies can start doing tummy time the day they are born?

 Although safe-sleep means putting the baby to sleep on his back, being on track for development means playing on his tummy.
 The American Association of Pediatrics (AAP) recommends tummy time 2~3 times a day for 3~5 minutes.

-- Chest – to- chest – You can do this sitting upright or lying down.
-This is my favorite activity (and my son’s favorite too) because we get to see each other’s faces
+The easiest and most engaging way for a newborn to practice tummy time is by putting her on your chest.
+You can do this sitting upright (like kangaroo care) or lying down.
+This is my favorite activity (and my son’s favorite too) because we get to see each other’s faces.

-- Fun toys – When baby is on the floor or supported with Boppy, put a toy in front of him and engage him in play.
-You can also have your baby follow the toy by moving the toy off the floor to help strengthen his neck muscle.
+When baby is on the floor or supported with Boppy, put a toy in front of her and engage her in play.
+You can also have your baby follow the toy by moving the toy off the floor to help strengthen her neck and core muscles.